Does anyone have any broad information on travelling to Poland. I am interested in exploring the post communist era and contemporary life.

 Haven't been personally Dan, but we did get a Polish-Australian living in Warsaw to write some travel safety advice for WorldNomads.
 Hope it helps in a little way.

 You can skim through this blog from my visit to many cities in Poland...it is one of my favorite places.

-Bon voyage! almost 8 years agoAnswered by Janet E. Dore via Travellr.com
+Bon voyage! over 7 years agoAnswered by Janet E. Dore via Travellr.com

 As an Australian born Pole visiting family, my cousin showed me many places such as Wroclaw, Katowice, the salt mines of Wielicza (incredible...), Zgorzelec, the Owl Mountains & Krakow.
 He also dropped me off on the "Communism Tour" in Krakow, which was both Kitsch and actually really educational.
 Nova Huta was Stalin's showcase city just outside of Krakow.